amanalex1804/Cash-Zing/README.md

 # Feature

-* MongoDB TTL Index is used to expire the record after the provided duration of time .
+* MongoDB TTL Index is used to expire(remove) the record from the database after the provided duration of time .
   Reference : https://docs.mongodb.com/manual/core/index-ttl/

 * sort function is used to show the best cashback and grouping the companies.